newrelic/go-agent/GUIDE.md

 * [More info on Request Queuing](https://docs.newrelic.com/docs/apm/applications-menu/features/request-queuing-tracking-front-end-time)

-## Errors Reporting
+## Error Reporting

-You may track errors using the `NoticeError` method of the transaction object.
-The easiest way to get started with `NoticeError` is with error's based on [Go's standard error type](https://blog.golang.org/error-handling-and-go).
+You may track errors using the `Transaction.NoticeError` method.
+The easiest way to get started with `NoticeError` is to use errors based on [Go's standard error interface](https://blog.golang.org/error-handling-and-go).

 ```go
 import (